Published at 16.06.2016

 There were topics available about everything concerning Cloud Foundry.
 There were talks about User Stories, Backups, BOSH and Cloud Foundry Services (our CEO Julian Fischer held a talk about ‘Building a production grade PostgreSQL Cloud Foundry service’) to Open Source Experience reports.
 But to list all these subject in this blog post would break the mold.
 Just have a look at the Cloud Foundry Summit schedule by yourself.

 During the many presentations, the Exhibition Hall of the sponsors was open all day.
 It was so much fun to speak with the participants from around the world and to listen how they work with Cloud Foundry also the successes and stumbling blocks they have.
-We met people from New Zealand, China, Switzerland, Belarus, Sweden, India and of course from the United States.

 During the day we could hardly catch our breath, our booth was so well attended that we barely had any business cards left on Tuesday and we had already run out of giveaways by then.